thisislawatts/example-jobs/Technical Operations Specialist.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">We're looking for a Technical Operations Specialist to join our IT team, providing technical support across all offices with a focus on North America, facilitating internal usage of tools and systems, managing the offices’ IT infrastructure, and implementing policies and cross-functional IT initiatives that help enable Snyk to scale globally.</span></p>
+<p><span style="font-weight: 400;">We're looking for a Technical Operations Specialist to join our IT team, providing technical&nbsp; support across all offices with a focus on North America, facilitating internal usage of tools and systems, managing the offices’ IT infrastructure, and implementing policies and cross-functional IT initiatives that help enable Snyk to scale globally.</span></p>
 <p><span style="font-weight: 400;">The IT team collaborates with all of Snyk’s departments to support the evaluation, implementation and operation of technologies across the different departments.&nbsp;</span></p>
 <p><span style="font-weight: 400;">You are experienced with existing technologies, and comfortable with new ones.
 You are a problem solver with excellent execution and communication skills.
 You will use this experience to define the systems and policies that will help Snyk in its rapid growth.</span></p>
 <p><strong>You’ll spend your time:</strong></p>
 <ul>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Supporting the day to day operation of Snyk’s Boston and Ottawa offices, including Networking and Conferencing</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Supporting the day to day operation of Snyk’s London offices, including Networking and Conferencing</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Supporting Snyk’s employee base with a data driven approach and a focus on user satisfaction</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Supporting the onboarding of new employees, and offboarding of leaving employees</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Understanding our current technology stack and its usage across the company, as well as current gaps and requirements for future tools and systems</span></li>